 Working with children with sexualised behaviour

-From January 2017 we will begin working with children and young people who display harmful sexual behaviours, including those with reactive, problematic and abusive sexual behaviours.
+We work with children and young people who display harmful sexual behaviours, including those with reactive, problematic and abusive sexual behaviours.
 Elements of this service may incur a charge, this will be made clear in the suggested treatment plan.

 There are many reasons why children and young people may display sexualised behaviour, we are aware however that this is only one aspect of their lives and throughout our assessment process we look at the whole child.
 We gather information from the child or young person, their parents/carers and other agencies to complete a holistic assessment of the young person’s needs and concerns about their sexual and non-sexual behaviours.